data-apis/array-api/spec/API_specification/statistical_reductions.md

 -   **axis**: _Optional\[ Union\[ int, Tuple\[ int, ... ] ] ]_

     -   axis or axes along which the mean must be computed.
 By default, the mean must be computed over the entire array.
 If a tuple of integers, the mean must be computed over multiple axes.
+Default: `None`.

 -   **keepdims**: _bool_